 If the menu of whiskys feels more like an encyclopedia, it’s probably because this pub dating back to 1867 has more than 700 bottles!
 No wonder it’s so popular with visitors.
 Why not sit down to enjoy a drink (or two, or three…) while immersing yourself in the legendary atmosphere, where folk concerts are held regularly?

 Recently reopened to the public, the historic Clydeside Distillery in the heart of Glasglow’s old shipyards has a fascinating museum that features experiences using virtual reality.

 You can even book a guided tour to inspect the stills and discover the complex processes surrounding the production of whisky.

 The Gin Spa

 2 Virginia Court / GINSPA.CO.UK

-Yes, a spa inspired by the benefits of gin!
+Indeed, a spa inspired by the benefits of gin!
 It offers botanical aromatherapy treatments and massages, all generously sprinkled with a gin and tonic.

 Can’t make up your mind about which whiskey bar to settle on for the night?
-Dramble Tours is the perfect place and lets true whisky-lovers take a tour through some of the best whisky bars in Glasglow’s west end.
+No problem: Dramble Tours is the perfect place and lets true whisky-lovers take a tour through some of the best whisky bars in Glasglow’s west end.

 Themes like urbanism, history and the arts will certainly be discussed, but also the historical significance of the amber spirit back in the day.